 Siobhan Roberts - photo by Christopher Wahl

 Siobhan Roberts is a Canadian author and science journalist.
-She is working on a biography of the mathematical logician Verena Huber-Dyson, forthcoming from Pantheon.
+She is currently the inaugural Journalist-in-Residence at the Simons Laufer Mathematical Sciences Institute in Berkeley.

 Roberts is a regular contributor to the New York Times.
-In 2020, she wrote eight articles addressing the coronavirus pandemic for Science Times (including “Embracing the Uncertainties,” “This is the Future of the Pandemic,” “How to Think Like an Epidemiologist,” and “The Swiss Cheese Model of Pandemic Defense”) — a modest contribution to the “prescient and sweeping” 2020 New York Times pandemic coverage, hundreds of articles in total, which won the Pulitzer Prize for public service journalism.
+In 2020, she wrote eight articles addressing the coronavirus pandemic for NYT Science Times (including “Embracing the Uncertainties,” “This is the Future of the Pandemic,” “How to Think Like an Epidemiologist,” and “The Swiss Cheese Model of Pandemic Defense”)—a contribution to the Times’s 2021 public service Pulitzer Prize for pandemic coverage.
 In 2021, Roberts wrote a profile of the applied mathematician Ingrid Daubechies for The New York Times Magazine.

-Her latest book is the critically acclaimed Genius at Play, The Curious Mind of John Horton Conway (Bloomsbury, 2015).
+Her latest book is Genius at Play: The Curious Mind of John Horton Conway (Bloomsbury, 2015).
 While writing the Conway biography, she was a frequent Director’s Visitor at the Institute for Advanced Study in Princeton; and a Fellow at the Leon Levy Center for Biography at the CUNY Graduate Center in New York City.

 -----

-In 2017 she won the JPBM Communications Award for Expository and Popular Books, bestowed by the American Mathematical Society and the Mathematical Association of America (putting her in good company with previous recipients James Gleick and Sylvia Nasar).
+In 2017 she won the JPBM Communications Award for Expository and Popular Books, bestowed by the American Mathematical Society and the Mathematical Association of America.
 Genius at Play was longlisted for the RBC Taylor Prize for Literary Non-Fiction and the BC National Award for Canadian Non-Fiction.

-She has won a few National Magazine Awards—writing about “the river of dust” at the National Archives in Ottawa; that time the FBI came calling at Winnipeg’s level-4 National Microbiology Laboratory; how crisis and paradox combine to produce revolutionary physics at Waterloo’s Perimeter Institute (or so physicists hope); and Donald Coxeter’s final journey, to a geometry conference in Budapest at the age of ninety-three.
+She has won a number of National Magazine Awards—writing about “the river of dust” at the National Archives in Ottawa; that time the FBI came calling at Winnipeg’s level-4 National Microbiology Laboratory; how crisis and paradox combine to produce revolutionary physics at Waterloo’s Perimeter Institute (or so physicists hoped); and Donald Coxeter’s final journey, to a geometry conference in Budapest at the age of ninety-three.

 -----